smithros/booknet/README.md

  - frontend

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `Application` class from your IDE and go to `http://localhost:8080`.
+One way is to execute the `main` method in the `BookNetApplication` class from your IDE and go to `http://localhost:8080`.

 Alternatively you can use the